r-rocha/jsPsych-in-Qualtrics/mkdocs/mood-induction.md

 Before running an auditory task (like mood induction or dual n-back), you should make sure participants can listen to sound.
 To do so, I also made a quick audio test using jsPsych.
 You can first try the test by clicking [HERE](https://kywch.github.io/Mood-Induction_jsPsych/audio-test-demo.html).
 See the [Embedding Quick Audio Test](audio-test.md) tutorial to use this in Qualtrics.

-I put these codes into the [Mood Induction repository](https://github.com/kywch/Mood-Induction_jsPsych).
+I uploaded these codes on the [Mood Induction repository](https://github.com/kywch/Mood-Induction_jsPsych).
 You can either directly use these files or fork this repository to customize.

 This tutorial consists of two parts.
 (1) I will first explain how you can [embed the mood induction in Qualtrics](mood-induction.md#embedding-the-mood-induction-into-qualtrics).
 (2) I will then [explain the experiment code](mood-induction.md#explaining-the-code).